Skip to main content

 About La Cañada

-La Cañada is a managed resource protected area situated on Isla de la Juventud (Isle of Youth), Cuba's largest offshore island located in the Gulf of Batabanó southwest of the main island.
-The reserve protects a mosaic of coastal and inland habitats representative of the island's natural heritage, including pine forests, wetlands, and scrubland ecosystems that support a distinct assemblage of Cuban endemic wildlife.
+La Cañada (Sierra de la Cañada) is a Managed Resource Protected Area (APRM) situated on the northern-central part of Isla de la Juventud (Isle of Youth), Cuba's largest offshore island located in the Gulf of Batabanó.
+Covering approximately 765 hectares, the reserve protects the island's highest terrain, with the sierra reaching 309.2 meters above sea level — the highest elevation on Isla de la Juventud — and was the first officially recognized protected area established on the island, designated in 2001.
+[1] The reserve protects pine forests, wetlands, and scrubland ecosystems that support a distinct assemblage of Cuban endemic wildlife.
 Isla de la Juventud itself has a history as a penal colony, citrus plantation zone, and international student hub, and the natural areas like La Cañada provide ecological balance to the island's heavily modified agricultural and urban landscapes.

 Wildlife Ecosystems

-La Cañada provides habitat for a range of species characteristic of Isla de la Juventud's endemic and near-endemic fauna.
-The Cuban parrot (Amazona leucocephala), a threatened species under pressure from habitat loss and the cage-bird trade, nests in the pine forests.
-Cuban pygmy owl and Cuban nightjar inhabit the wooded areas, while the Cuban crocodile (Crocodylus rhombifer) may occur in wetland margins of the reserve.
+La Cañada provides habitat for a range of species characteristic of Isla de la Juventud's endemic and near-endemic fauna, including the jutía carabalí and over 20 recorded bird species within the reserve.
+[1] The Cuban parrot (Amazona leucocephala), a threatened species under pressure from habitat loss and the cage-bird trade, nests in the pine forests.
+Cuban pygmy owl and Cuban nightjar inhabit the wooded areas.
 Wading birds including herons, egrets, and roseate spoonbills forage in the coastal wetlands.
-Land crabs complete seasonal migrations across the landscape, and the surrounding marine areas support reef fish, sea turtles, and manatees in the broader Isla de la Juventud marine ecosystem.
+Three rivers originate within the sierra, supporting freshwater species in their upper reaches.
+The surrounding marine areas of the broader island ecosystem support reef fish, sea turtles, and manatees.

 Flora Ecosystems